Joan-2099/CW2_CST1510_M01081319/docs/README.md

 Streamlit automatically reruns the script on user interactions; session-state management prevents duplicate submissions and inconsistent UI.
 SQLite locks and threading issues are handled with proper connection management.
 Pandas and Plotly visualizations validate data to avoid runtime errors from empty or inconsistent datasets.
+ ## Important instructions
+### Run database-related utility scripts from the project root
+When executing functions such as load_csv_to_table(), ensure they are run from the project root directory using module execution (e.g. python -m DATABASE.app.utils.csv_utils).
+Running these scripts directly may cause import or path resolution errors due to relative imports and project structure.

+### Staff-only actions are role-protected
+Features such as updating incident statuses, assigning IT tickets, or managing unresolved records require a user role of "staff".
+Ensure the correct role is assigned during registration for testing these features.
+## CSV uploads to the incidents page must follow expected structure
+Uploaded CSV files are assumed to have a consistent schema.
+Files with missing headers, unexpected column names, or incompatible data types may fail silently or be rejected during ingestion.